timurrrr/arduino-RaceChrono/README.md

 ## API

-For now, see the source code, specifically the [RaceChrono.h](src/RaceChrono.h) file.
+See the source code, specifically the [RaceChrono.h](src/RaceChrono.h) file.
 The code should have clarifying comments wherever there are any unclear bits.

 TODO: write actual documentation